Gay Playa del Carmen – A Top Gay Travel Destination in Mexico

 Visit Chichen Itza -It's worth repeating from above, the highlight of any trip to the Riviera Maya is Chichén Itzá, one of the Seven New Wonders of the World.
 We were in complete awe!

 Getting here – Playa Del Carmen is located on the coast of the gorgeous Mexican Caribbean Sea about 30 miles south of Cancun International Airport (airport code: CUN).
 On arrival, transit options to Playa include renting a car, organizing an authorized taxi or taking the ADO bus.
 The taxi option is about 1200 pesos or just under $60 USD for the 45-minute to an hour trip.
 Also, just outside of the airport exit you will find the red ADO buses and ticket counter.
 The ADO bus costs around $10 USD and is by far the best way to get to Playa given how expensive taxis are in the Riviera Maya.
-You may want to book online ahead of time as they are extremely popular and can book up fast!
+You may want to book your ADO bus online ahead of time as they are extremely popular and can book up fast!

-Where to eat and drink – Our favorite restaurant in town was Trattoria Del Centro.
+Where to eat and drink – Our favorite restaurant in town is Trattoria Del Centro.
 They have the best pizzas in Playa.
 They also have amazing homemade bread, salads, pastas, and cocktails.
 The experience is complete with live music most nights.
 Arrive early as there are no reservations and it’s quite popular.

 For the best Mexican restaurants, there’s a mini restaurant row on Calle 38 with two standouts.
-First, La Cueva del Chango serves up probably the best chilaquiles we’ve ever had in a jungle like setting.
+First, La Cueva del Chango serves up probably the best chilaquiles we’ve ever had in a jungle-like setting.
 We also love Trujillos Cantina for amazing cocktails and food.
 The central bar here is also simply gorgeous.

 Now for the best of the rest.
 We love a ‘go to’ breakfast spot that is pet-friendly and all around perfection.
 In Playa, Bajo Cafe/Peace & Bowl fits the bill.
 They have excellent coffee and amazing smoothie bowls in a relaxed setting.
 You’ll also find lots of digital nomads in this spot.